jth500/ragl/README.md

 # ragl

-Tool kit for local rag pipelines
+A lightweight python framework for local document review using retrieval augmented generation.